JustinLove/alchemy_tutor/notes.md

 - x fix in trial vault h still busted - tanks to contain liquids?
 - x check if cosmetic fire destroys slime
 - x check if wizardstone tele is any liquid - yes, but worth having?
-- detector on wizard ambrosia looks too high
+- x detector on wizard ambrosia looks too high - checking for steam
+- x multiple materials in convert component
 - check for blank translation and sub english
 - check hall of masters chance override remote lab at max settings - or did they get made into field labs
-- lower west desert missing frogs
 - translations: readfile translates \n to \r\n
 - per biome change modifiers
 - fish missing from remote lab